Code-Institute-Submissions/https-github.com-FullstackSammy-gnarly-skate-school/README.md

 I encountered a bug where my bckgrnd images for the header and the signup page, did not show on the deployed link through Github.

 img being too big foor respsonsivness.

+# Testing

+I tested both the html on (https://validator.w3.org/#validate_by_input) and css on (https://jigsaw.w3.org/css-validator/) and found no errors.